-I’m a pretty a transparent person admittedly.
+I’m a pretty transparent person admittedly.
 I’ve openly shared as a writer through my blog for a few years now about different aspects of my life from everyday experiences, motherhood, and more all with the hopes of encouraging others.
-However, for the first time I felt like the character “Elsa” in the movie Frozen with fear, I was afraid to really open myself up in sharing my story in expression in doing what I once felt so eagerly to do.
+However, for the first time I felt like the character “Elsa” in the movie Frozen with fear, I was afraid to really open myself up in sharing my story in expressing what I once felt so eagerly to do in writing and speech.
 I’m slowly buiding back my hopes, trust, self-confidence, and strengthening my faith in adjusting to my new life.

 What A Year!

 The summer of 2018 kicked off with events like a wild rollercoaster ride with extreme highs and lows.
 I put in my two weeks notice at my small private school in working as a fine arts teacher with the knowledgeable understanding that as a family we would relocate to Savannah, Georgia.
 My husband left in June prior to relocate there in the city starting a new position for his job.
 I ended on a high note in July following coordinating a huge youth summer performance with two hundred active students in closing out the summer program.
 The long distance commute for weekend visitation for a marriage carried a lot of weight and responsiblity for us a couple in having one parent being away and one parent being mostly the the caregiver.
 I was excited to simply focus on preparing the kids for back to school, possibly volunteering in teaching fine arts locally until we relocated permanently, and preparing our home of eight years for a prospective buyer while my husband was away at work.
 I wouldn’t have thought that in less than a week of ending one chapter that I would start another chapter in stretching things in remaining in our hometown with unexpected precedence.